Sweetheart scams: how to spot them and protect yourself

 What to do if you Shared Sensitive Information

-• Add a credit freeze to your credit reports will require a secure PIN to unlock it prior to credit reports being accessed.
+Adding a credit freeze to your credit reports will require a secure PIN to unlock it prior to credit reports being accessed.
 Contact one of the three major credit reporting agencies, Experian, TransUnion, or Equifax.
-Once you contact one agency the freeze will be placed on all credit reporting automatically.
+You will need to contact each agency individually in order to freeze your credit reporting.

 Keep Yourself and Your Accounts Protected